celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ***Deploy script***

 To deploy the contract, we need to write a script for it.
-In your project’s root directory, Under the ‘script’ folder create a file named ‘01-deploy-ledger.js’.
+In your project's root directory, Under the `script` folder create a file named `01-deploy-ledger.js`.
 We use the naming convention prefixed with a "01", to give a hierarchy of how our contracts will be deployed.
 For example, if we have multiple contracts in our projects that all need to be deployed, we'll put them in different deploy scripts and deploy them in order of the prefixed number before the file name.
 In our case, we only have one contract to deploy.

 **Hardhat config file** For the deploy script to work, we need some special variables.
 The hardhat config file contains the following: